dereuromark/cakephp-queue/docs/README.md

 Also note that you dont need to add the type ("Task"): `bin/cake queue add SpecialExample` for QueueSpecialExampleTask.

-Custom tasks should be placed in src/Shell/Task.
+Custom tasks should be placed in `src/Shell/Task/`.
 Tasks should be named `QueueSomethingTask.php` and implement a "QueueSomethingTask", keeping CakePHP naming conventions intact.
 Custom tasks should extend the `QueueTask` class (you will need to include this at the top of your custom task file: `use Queue\Shell\Task\QueueTask;`).

-Plugin tasks go in plugins/PluginName/src/Shell/Task.
+Plugin tasks go in `plugins/PluginName/src/Shell/Task/`.

-A detailed Example task can be found in src/Shell/Task/QueueExampleTask.php inside this folder.
+A detailed Example task can be found in `src/Shell/Task/QueueExampleTask.php` inside this folder.

+Some more tips:
-If you copy an example, do not forget to adapt the namespace!
+- If you copy an example, do not forget to adapt the namespace!
+- For plugin tasks, make sure to load the plugin as the collector needs to know what plugins to check.

 ## Setting up the trigger cronjob